ICWLM: A Multi-Task Wireless Large Model via In-Context Learning: Proposed Multi-Task Wireless Large Model

 \subsection{Multi-task Training Schedule}

 In this work, we adopt a multi-task training schedule that explicitly leverages ICL to handle multiple physical layer tasks without additional fine-tuning for each task.
-As illustrated in Fig.~\ref{fig:training}, we integrate the precoding and channel prediction tasks into a single training pipeline, where each mini-batch is sampled from a mixed dataset containing examples of both tasks.
+As illustrated in Fig.~\ref{fig:training}, we integrate the precoding (P1, P2) and channel prediction (P3) tasks into a single training pipeline, where each mini-batch is sampled from a mixed dataset containing examples of all tasks.
 To further leverage ICL, we incorporate a small number of demonstration pairs into each sequence, directly illustrating the desired relationship between the input and the output.
-These prompts guide the network in interpreting each task correctly, allowing the model to focus on task-relevant features and maintain strong performance under changing channel conditions or system configurations.
+These prompts guide the network in correctly interpreting the task, allowing it to focus on relevant features and adapt its predictions.